 Dancing encouraged but not compulsory!

-A fish and chip supper will be provided as part of the ticket price.
+A supper will be provided as part of the ticket price.
 (A vegetarian option will be available)

 “Cate Cody has a unique way with a song.
 She sings the melody and lyrics with a beguiling simplicity that makes it sound like they are a secret she wants only you to know and she draws the listener in without resorting to tricks and affectations.
 In my book, that means that rather than shouting ‘look at me’, it’s the song that comes first and that kind of respect is rare these days.”